Skip to content

 Share:

 Six days out from launch, Fumi Games and PlaySide Publishing have dropped a "Meet the Cast" trailer for MOUSE: P.I.
 For Hire, and the lineup they've assembled for what looks like a niche noir cartoon FPS is not what you'd expect.
 Troy Baker leads as Jack Pepper, a former war hero turned debt-ridden private detective cleaning up the streets of Mouseburg.
-Baker playing a morally complicated protagonist in a story-driven game is basically his natural habitat at this point, and credit where it's due to Fumi Games for landing him.
+Baker playing a morally complicated protagonist in a story-driven game is basically his natural habitat at this point, and to Fumi Games for landing him.

 The rest of the cast fills out quickly.
 Florian Clare, known for his role in the TV series Silo, plays Wanda Fuller, a journalist digging into Mouseburg's corruption.
 Camryn Grimes, who has appeared in over 1,300 episodes of The Young and the Restless, plays Tammy Tumbler, Jack's right-hand who handles weapon upgrades.
 Fred Tatasciore, a voice acting veteran with credits in Invincible and World of Warcraft, takes on John Brown, the landlord of the Little & Big pub.
 And Frank Todaro, who voiced Mugman in The Cuphead Show, plays Cornelius Stilton, a calculating politician feeding Jack information.
 That last bit of casting is almost too on the nose, and honestly, it's perfect.